 The schedule is structured with an eye towards parity and fairness.
-Each club gets eight home and eight away games, but international games can impact one side of the equation for certain teams.
+Each club gets seven or eight home and away games each, but international games can impact one side of the equation for certain teams.

 While the schedule makers do their best to even things out, it’s tough to make everyone happy.
 There are times when teams have long stretched home or away each season.
 However, all teams have to deal with that at some point, so it evens out in the long run.

-The NFL Playoffs will now include 14 teams — seven each from both the AFC and NFC.
-Before we break down how it will come together, let’s take a quick look back at where we came from.
+The NFL Playoffs now includes 14 teams — seven each from both the AFC and NFC.
+Before we break down how it works, let’s take a quick look back at where we came from.

 Since 1990, there have been 12 teams in the NFL Playoff field each season.
 Initially, it was the three division winners in each conference, along with a trio of Wild Card teams on each side.
 In 2002, the NFL reorganized into four divisions in each conference due to expansion.